The Mutter Paneer masala recipe is tasty and easy. Paneer is a good source of calcium. Paneer is low in calories and is easily digestible.

-Then shallow fry them in a tablespoon of cooking oil.
-Shallow frying gives firm texture.
+Then, shallow fry them in a tablespoon of cooking oil.
+Shallow frying gives a firm texture.

-Blanch tomato and grind it in the blender.
-Or you may also use diced can tomatoes.
-For blanching cook tomato in boiling water for about 2-3 min.
-No need to peel of the skin in this recipe.
+Blanch the tomato and grind it in the blender.
+You may also use diced canned tomatoes.
+For blanching, cook the tomato in boiling water for 2-3 min—no need to peel off the skin in this recipe.

-In a pan add 2 tablespoons of cooking oil with cinnamon, star anise.
+Add 2 tablespoons of cooking oil in a pan with cinnamon star anise.
 Fry until they become brown.

 Once the onion becomes translucent, add red chili powder and coriander powder.
 Fry them for 30 seconds without burning them.

 Add tomato puree, green peas, and half a cup of water.